Kadaikutty Singam: Plot

-However, problems arise when Gunasingam falls head over heels for Kannukiniyal "Iniya", the daughter of a rich man named Thillainayagam whose sister Ranasingam had suddenly left during engagement to oversee birth of his fourth daughter.
-Despite resistance from Iniya's family, Ranasingam agrees to the match under the condition that Gunasingam must convince his sisters that he cannot marry their daughters.
-Also, Iniya's uncle Kodiyarasu was jailed by the work of Gunasingam and seeks to get revenge by killing him.
+However, problems arise when Gunasingam falls head over heels for Kannukiniyal "Iniya", the daughter of a rich man, Thillainayagam, whose sister Ranasingam had suddenly left during his engagement to oversee the birth of his fourth daughter.
+Despite resistance from Iniya's family, Ranasingam agrees to the match, provided that Gunasingam must convince his sisters that he cannot marry their daughters.
+Also, Iniya's uncle, Kodiyarasu, was jailed for the work of Gunasingam and seeks to get revenge by killing him.
 When Chellamma learns of Gunasingam's decision, she attempts suicide but is saved.

-Panchavan vacates Ranasingam's house because she feels that her elder sister continuously commits injustices against her, like arranging her marriage without her permission, getting Panchavan's only daughter married to an ill drunkard who died within a year, and now refusing to marry her granddaughter Andal to Gunasingam.
+Panchavan vacates Ranasingam's house because she feels that her elder sister continuously commits injustices against her, like arranging her marriage without her permission, getting Panchavan's only daughter married to an ill drunkard who died within a year, and now refusing to marry her granddaughter, Andal, to Gunasingam.
 As revenge, Kodiyarasu offers to marry Chellamma, and that offer is accepted.
-Also, Thamarai is willing to attend the marriage only if his brother does not, and the same is the case with Malligai.
+Thamarai is willing to attend the marriage only if his brother does not; the same goes for Malligai.
 Finally, Gunasingam gathers all his relatives to his grandmother's function and convinces them after a moving speech.
 Later, Kodiyarasu is thrashed by Gunasingam and returned to prison.
-Meanwhile, Gunasingam's brothers-in-law amend their dispute and everyone attends Gunasingam's wedding to Iniya.
+Meanwhile, Gunasingam's brothers-in-law amend their dispute, and everyone attends Gunasingam's wedding to Iniya.

-A year later, Gunasingam and Iniya give birth to a girl and choose to adapt to permanent birth control to ensure that past events do not repeat themselves.
+A year later, Gunasingam and Iniya give birth to a girl and choose to adopt permanent birth control to ensure that past events do not repeat themselves.